One of the sections in the books of hours was the Office of the Dead, Officium Mortuorum, Officium Defunctorum or Vigiliae mortuorum.

 The next chapter in this series is about Dances of death in the margins.

-I recently wrote that these marginals have no connection with the rest of the contents, but one of the very few exceptions is that the dance of death in the margin — if there is one — is placed in the Office of the Dead.
+I introduced the subject by stating that these marginals have no connection with the rest of the contents, but one of the very few exceptions is that the dance of death in the margin — if there is one — is placed in the Office of the Dead.

 But this exception is not enforced by Hardouyn, who distributes La Vie de l'Homme all over the book.